 Be wary of accepting invitations of friendship or hospitality from strangers, and be aware of people loitering near your accommodation.

 Bel Air, Carrefour, Cité Soleil and Martissant: Reconsider your need to travel to these areas of Port au Prince as the security situation is particularly volatile.
 There is a very high risk of crime, including violent crime, and the police have very limited capacity to respond and assist.
 If you choose to travel to these areas, exercise extreme caution, and avoid all travel after dark.
-Where possible, ensure a member of your party speaks Kreyol.
+Where possible, ensure a member of your group speaks Kreyol.

 Civil unrest and political tension

-The political situation in Haiti is unpredictable and demonstrations occur regularly.
+The political situation is unpredictable and demonstrations occur regularly.
 There is a constant risk of violence and social unrest.
 Local authorities, including the police, often have limited capacity to control developing situations or provide assistance.